American-Magnetics-Inc/magnet-daq/README.md

 Pre-compiled, ready-to-use binaries are available in the Downloads section of this repository:

 * [Installer for 64-bit Microsoft Windows 7 or later](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/MagnetDAQ-Setup.msi) - Simply download and run the installer.
 * [Installer for 32-bit Microsoft Windows 7 or later](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/MagnetDAQ-Setup-Win32.msi)

+The Linux and Mac binary versions are still at v1.10, but will be updated ASAP:

 * [Executable for 64-bit Linux (Ubuntu 18.04 or later recommended)](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ.tar.gz) - See the README file in the download for the instructions for deploying on Ubuntu.
 * [Application for 64-bit Apple macOS (Sierra or later recommended)](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ.dmg) - Download and copy the Magnet-DAQ.app folder to your desired location.

 ## How do I compile the source to produce my own binary? ##